 To add a new constraint click the Add button, fill in the settings fields and click Done to finish.
 The new constraint will be added to the table of current constraints.
 Click the Delete button to remove the constraint from the list.

-Setting the Target Stackup Thickness/Finishing options
+Set Target Stackup Thickness/Enable Finishing

 Set the Target Stackup Thickness and tolerances via the dialog below.